wanghaisheng/responsive-landing-page-starter/content/blog/en/31-hackathon-ideas-for-your-next-marathon-coding-event.md

 ---
-title: 31 Hackathon Ideas for Your Next Marathon Coding Event
+title: The Ultimate List of Ideas for Your Next Hackathon
 description: Looking for hackthon ideas for your next big hackathon?
 Here are 31 ideas for projects to help get you inspired!
 author: cory-althoff